Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (4) Address the need for convenient access, circulation, control and safety of vehicles and pedestrians.

-(e) To the extent practicable, driveway access to collector streets shall be minimized to facilitate the free flow of traffic and avoid traffic hazards.
+(e) To the extent practicable, driveway access to arterials and collector streets shall be minimized to facilitate the free flow of traffic and avoid traffic hazards.

-(g) Where a tract is subdivided into lots or tracts of an acre or more, the arrangement of lots and streets shall be such as to permit a later re-subdivision in conformance with the street and lot requirements specified in these regulations.
+(g) Where a property is subdivided into lots or tracts, the arrangement of lots and streets shall be such as to permit a later re-subdivision in conformance with the street and lot requirements specified in these regulations.

-(b) When allowed under subsection (a) of this section, all permanent dead-end streets (as opposed to temporary dead-end streets; see Section 14.56.060(d)) shall be developed as cul-de-sacs in accordance with the standards set forth in subsection (d) of this section.
+(b) When allowed under subsection (a) of this section, all permanent dead-end streets (as opposed to temporary dead-end streets; see Section 14.56.060(d)) shall provide an appropriate turnaround for the road type in accordance with the standards set forth in the City’s currently adopted EDDS.
+The City will consider the use of alternative turnarounds described in the EDDS on a case-by-case basis through the EDDS deviation process outlined in Section 14.56.135.

 (c) Except where no other practicable alternative is available, such streets may not extend more than 500 feet (measured to the center of the turnaround).